Gouseeharan/Traffic_light_control/README.md

 Overview This project is designed using Xilinx Vivado and Verilog HDL.
 It demonstrates FPGA-based logic design and verification for digital systems.

-Tools Used
+Tools Used:

-Xilinx Vivado
+*Xilinx Vivado

-Verilog HDL
+*Verilog HDL

-Simulation and RTL Schematic

-Steps Performed
+Steps Performed:

-Designed the Verilog module
+*Designed the Verilog module

-Created a testbench
+*Created a testbench

-Simulated the design in Vivado
+*Simulated the design in Vivado

-Verified waveform output
+*Verified waveform output

-Generate the Schematic Diagram
+*Generate the Schematic Diagram

 Output Add your Vivado simulation image here: